-Depending on your Cloud for Adobe Commerce version, you may need different information added to or commented out in your
+Depending on your Adobe Commerce on cloud infrastructure version, you may need different information added to or commented out in your

 We include a base

 .gitignore file with the project repository.
-For a review of the Cloud for Adobe Commerce file, see .gitignore file.
+For a review of the Adobe Commerce on cloud infrastructure file, see .gitignore file.
 You can review the recommended files for your file in the

 Git and SSH